DIYgod/RSSHub/website/docs/install/config.md

 `SENTRY_ROUTE_TIMEOUT`: Report Sentry if route execution takes more than this milliseconds, default to `3000`

+## Opentelementry Config

+`OTEL_EXPORTER_OTLP_TRACES_TIMEOUT`: The maximum waiting time, in milliseconds, allowed to send each OTLP trace batch.
+Default is 10000.

+`OTEL_EXPORTER_OTLP_TIMEOUT`: The maximum waiting time, in milliseconds, allowed to send each OTLP trace and metric batch.
+Default is 10000.

+`OTEL_EXPORTER_OTLP_ENDPOINT`:  Target URL to which the exporter is going to send spans, metrics, or logs.
+The implementation MUST honor the following URL components: Default: `http://localhost:4318`

+For more details, see [OpenTelemetry Specification on Protocol Exporter.](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/exporter.md#configuration-options)

 ## Image Processing

 :::tip New Config Format